dubisdev/cerebro-ecosia/README.md

-# Cerebro-Google
+# Cerebro-Ecosia

-> A Cerebro plugin to look up Google
+> A Cerebro plugin to look up Ecosia

 ![](screenshot.png)